We have all heard our mobile buzz, and spotted a text sitting in our inbox, only to realise it is a spam message:

 While legitimate marketing and advertising text messages can be stopped by texting STOP or STOP ALL to each message, if you receive a spam message replying in this way is a bad idea.

-This is because it will notify the sender of the spam message that your mobile number is active and in use and could lead to you receiving more messages.
+Never respond directly unless you are sure the number is legitimate, as it will notify the sender of the spam message that your mobile number is active, which could lead to you receiving more messages.

 In fact, many spam text messages will include a sentence telling you to reply STOP to cancel further messages in an attempt to trick you into replying.